VaishnaviDayanand/Salary-Prediction-Model/README.md

 This project showcases a machine learning model that predicts employee salaries based on their years of experience.
 The dataset used in this project is included in the repository, and the model is developed using Python and popular machine learning libraries on Google Colab.

 # Dataset
-- Source: The dataset is included in this repository under the `/data` folder.
+- Source: The dataset is included in this repository as Salary_Data.csv
 - Features:
   - Years of Experience (Independent variable)
 - Target: